Wilfrid Pelletier: The Orchestre Symphonique de Québec and later life and career

 Pelletier and his wife both decided to leave the Metropolitan Opera when Rudolf Bing was appointed the company's new general manager in 1950.
 Bampton stated in a 1989 interview that, "Both of us got the feeling that we wouldn't be happy with the new regime."
 This change considerably freed up Pelletier's schedule and enabled him to accept at offer to become artistic director of the Orchestre Symphonique de Québec.
 He assumed the post in June 1951, remaining there for the next 15 years.
 During that time he also conducted the Children's Concerts of the New York Philharmonic from 1952 to 1957 and the tours of the National Youth Orchestra of Canada in 1960–1961.

 Pelletier retired from performance in the early 1970s and thereafter lived with his wife in New York City.
-He died in Wayne, Pennsylvania in 1982.
+He died in Wayne, Pennsylvania in 1982 and was interred in the cemetery at St. David's Episcopal Church.
 His memoirs, Une symphonie inachevée, were published ten years prior to his death.